Rajesh-medipally/Appium-Project/README.md

 # 7Mind Application Sample Automation

-This is a sample automation project using the application 7Mind application.
+This is a sample automation project using the 7Mind application.
 Where, only Register and Login functionalities have been automated.
 This file is for presentation purpose.